jruels/adv-docker/labs/7-orchestration/index.md

 ## Drain a Swarm Node

-In earlier steps of the tutorial, our nodee has been running with `ACTIVE` availability.
+In earlier steps of the tutorial, our node has been running with `ACTIVE` availability.
 The swarm manager can assign tasks to any `ACTIVE` node, so up to now our node has been available to receive tasks.

 Sometimes, such as planned maintenance times, you need to set a node to `DRAIN` availability. `DRAIN` availability prevents a node from receiving new tasks from the swarm manager.
 It also means the manager stops tasks running on the node and launches replica tasks on a node with `ACTIVE` availability.